The Different Types Of Procurement Software

 In decades past, the role of the procurement department in most businesses revolved around cost savings.
 But with the rise of a globally-connected marketplace overflowing with data holding the potential to yield value-rich insights, procurement professionals find their role evolving into one focused more on strategic sourcing, effective spend management, and risk management.
-Traditional procurement systems are not optimised to handle these roles, leaving the door open for the development of eProcurement solutions to meet changing needs.
+Traditional procurement systems are not optimized to handle these roles, leaving the door open for the development of eProcurement solutions to meet changing needs.

 And the need is expected to continue growing; in a 2019 study, Market Research Future estimated that procurement software will have a global market size of $9.6 billion by 2023, nearly doubling 2017 values.
-This growth is anything but surprising when one considers how automation and artificial intelligence (AI), along with process optimisation and improved data management, provide provide a powerful incentive for procurement teams looking to maximise their procurement management return-on-investment (ROI).
+This growth is anything but surprising when one considers how automation and artificial intelligence (AI), along with process optimization and improved data management, provide provide a powerful incentive for procurement teams looking to maximize their procurement management return-on-investment (ROI).

 Not all procurement software is created equal, of course.
 Some applications focus on improving a single process, such as the procure-to-pay cycle, or handling a single complex system, such as supplier management.
-Other, more robust eProcurement systems take a comprehensive approach, connecting not just the different aspects of the procurement process, but integrating procurement with existing software resources such as enterprise resource planning (ERP) and accounting software to create a single, cross-connected software environment supporting the strategic goals of entire organisations.
+Other, more robust eProcurement systems take a comprehensive approach, connecting not just the different aspects of the procurement process, but integrating procurement with existing software resources such as enterprise resource planning (ERP) and accounting software to create a single, cross-connected software environment supporting the strategic goals of entire organizations.